-A will can be contested by an attorney in a Texas probate proceeding on a number of grounds:
+A will can be contested by an attorney in a Texas probate proceeding on the following grounds:

 Lack of Proper Formalities/Undue Execution